This page is for the applicants who have achieved a qualification recognised for registration following attendance at an approved course.

 If you are refused registration then you will have the right to appeal the decision of the Registrar.

 Applications must be completed online once the Test of Competence has been successfully completed.
 Check below against each document to see the requirements.Find out More

 This section is for chiropractors who are currently registered as non-practising, but who wish to transfer to practising registration.
-Please email your complete application to us as the office is currently closed.
+Please email your complete application to us.
 Any documents that are being provided by a third party should be emailed to us direct from that third party.Find out More

 If you have been registered with the GCC in the past and you wish to practise as a chiropractor in the UK again, you may be eligible to restore your name to the register.Find out More